lambdaclass/cairo-vm/README.md

 ./target/release/cairo-rs-run tests/support/fibonacci_compiled.json
 ```

-## Running a Cairo Program with Cairo-rs
+## Running a function in a Cairo program with arguments
 When running a Cairo program directly using the Cairo-rs repository you would first need to prepare a couple of things.

 1. Specify the cairo program and the function you want to run